Looking for the best PPC tools for 2022? We walk you through our top choices and the value they can add to your advertising campaigns.

 Without a PPC report, you lack visibility of how your ads are working to hit your target KPIs.
 And without that, you’re going to struggle to improve and optimise them.

 PPC reporting tools can help you optimise your ads, reduce wasted spend and streamline your targeting.

 After all, PPC isn’t easy.
 And there are certain roadblocks in the way when it comes to reporting on your PPC campaigns in particular.

 Let’s explore them one by one.

-100% of users don’t land on your website after clicking an ad and convert right away.
+Not every user is going to land on your website after clicking an ad and convert right away.
 Imagine if they did!
 Sadly, each user has to go through their own customer journey from awareness to consideration to the decision stage.

 With PPC, you don’t know where each user is within their own customer journey.
 Your ad might be working to drive awareness of your brand and product.
 Or, it could be helping to drive the decision stage.